NORC At A Glance

 - Preferred first reference is "the independent research organization NORC at the University of Chicago."

-- Current President and CEO is John H. Thompson.
+- Current President and Chief Executive Officer is Daniel S. Gaylin.

 - Chairman of the Board of Trustees is Edward O. Laumann.

 - Offices are in Chicago, the D.C.
-Metro area, Atlanta, and Boston.
+Metro area, Atlanta, San Francisco, and Boston.

 - NORC is an independent affiliate of the University of Chicago.
 Over 50 percent of the NORC Board of Trustees are University of Chicago faculty or officers.

 - NORC can provide expert sources familiar with key survey data and analysis of that data on a wide array of issues.